-Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
-Even if you feel like your allergies are pretty mild, people are often shocked by the nearly immediate change in how they feel after moving to a more efficient air filtration system.
+Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
+Even if you feel like your allergies are pretty mild, people are often surprised by the nearly immediate change in how they feel after switching to a high-efficiency air filtration system.

-If you still aren’t confident that such a high-grade air filtration system is a good product for your home, there are several options to choose from when it comes to bettering your indoor air quality.
+If you still aren’t confident that such a high-grade air filtration system is the right product for your home, there are many options to choose from when it comes to improving your indoor air quality.
 Below are a few air filters and cleaners that you can choose for your home’s air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a complicated way to say germ exterminator.
-These UV lights help eliminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
-According to a review, 1/5th of people who had allergies was also exposed to fungi and bacteria in their duct systems.
-Installing a UV light system helps to get rid of these allergens and keep your home healthy.
+These UV lights help eliminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+According to a study, one in five people who had allergies was also exposed to fungi and bacteria in their duct systems.
+Installing a UV light system helps to get rid of these allergens and keep your family healthy.

 Humidify or Dehumidify

-Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in a matter of days.
-On the other hand, too much humidity can encourage the growth of dust mites and microbes, worsening your allergy symptoms.
+Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in less than a week.
+On the flip side, too much humidity can encourage the growth of dust mites and microbes, making your allergy symptoms even worse.